 General Uses of the WISC Test

-- Intellectual Assessment: The WISC primarily measures a child’s cognitive abilities and intellectual functioning.
+- Intellectual Assessment: The WISC intelligence test primarily measures a child’s cognitive abilities and intellectual functioning.
 It provides a comprehensive profile of a child’s strengths and weaknesses in different areas of cognition.
 This type of assessment can help children and adolescents decide on their educational path, ensure that they are tapping into their strengths, and find ways to overcome challenges.

 Educational Uses of the WISC Test